iis-angus/iis-angus/README.md

+# Angus Chen's Github Page
 ## Hello!

-Univerity of Chicago 28' student majoring in CS+Math
+University of Chicago 28' student majoring in CS+Math

 <!--
 **iis-angus/iis-angus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.